 Starting salaries for Surveying graduates are excellent and are expected to continue growing given the increasing demand for new people to enter the industry.

-A survey conducted by McCrindle research* in 2013, the national demand for new Surveyors means graduates are more likely to secure real jobs in surveying compared with many other professions.
+A survey conducted by McCrindle research* in 2013, found the national demand for new Surveyors means graduates are more likely to secure real jobs in surveying compared with many other professions.
 An average of 90% of graduates in full-time employment earn a median starting salary of $52,000.

 Land Surveyors can undertake further studies to become Licensed Surveyors which provides greater opportunity for career advancement or ability to establish and run their own business.
 Salaries for recently Licensed Surveyors are approximately $90,000.